 My career in education began in 1986.
 I have served as classroom teacher and later as a music specialist in K-12 public schools.
 I have taught graduate and undergraduate level courses for educators on special education, learning theory, quality pedagogical practices, and music education since 1992.
 Furthermore, I regularly speak at international, national, state, and regional conferences on educational topics.

 Although my background is primarily in general education settings, I have worked extensively with students with special needs (indeed, one of my first teaching jobs was working with elementary children with intellectual disabilities).
 As a general education teacher, I was often struck by the resistance of schools to assist exceptional children and was also intrigued with the need to provide them with quality services that would allow them to excel.
-I was particularly interested by the needs of students who were very bright but also had challenges that appeared to prevent them from learning.
+I was particularly interested in the needs of students who were very bright but also had challenges that appeared to prevent them from learning.
 I was also concerned that my own pre-service training (that occurred a very long time ago) to assist this population was woefully inadequate.
 Over the years, I have worked with students with all types of exceptionalities and consistently sought to ensure that this population is provided with the education they are entitled to.